nsdigirolamo/ray-tracing-playground/README.md

 ## Overview

-This project has no external dependencies.
-You should be able to build it as long as you have a compiler that supports the C++23 language standard.
+This project includes the [doctest](https://github.com/doctest/doctest/tree/master) C++ testing framework, which is released under [the MIT License](https://github.com/doctest/doctest/blob/master/LICENSE.txt).
+Building this project requires a compiler that supports C++23.

 ## Try it Yourself